Home

 Step 5.
 Clear dichroic is then placed over the clear glass and frit layer.
 Cap this layer with more clear glass and medium frit to fill in the gaps.

-Step 6.
-Build glass up towards the center of the mold to help counter shrinkage.
 This happens because the glass tends to compact down into the mold and may end up two thirds of its original thickness.
-Generally the smaller the pieces the less they will compact.

 Step 7.
 Place mold into fusing kiln on small kiln posts to ensure air circulation around the mold and fire as follows for System 96,for Coe 90 increase by 25 F (15 C):